tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 ### 7.2.
 Resolution

 The `VideoOutput` module **MUST** have a `resolution` method that returns a `Types.Dimensions` object describing the current video output resolution, in pixels.

-If no display is present, the height and width values **MUST** both be zero.

 This method **MUST** have a corresponding `onResolutionChanged` event to notify listeners after a change to the device's `videoMode` property has been made and that change has taken effect.